cmu-lib/dhlg/_topics/3DModeling.md

 creationdate: 2019-07-31
 ---

 3D modeling is the process of creating a three-dimensional model either through computer software or through 3D printing.
 3D modeling serves as the basis for many [Virtual Reality](/_topics/VirtualReality.md) experiences.
 3D models can be "drawn" by hand in a computer or created through the use of videos or photographs.
-Creating 3D models from photographs, especially in the case of archaeology, is known as photogrammetry.
+Creating 3D models from photographs, especially in the case of archeology, is known as photogrammetry.

 Further informatino can be found at:
  -  [Wikipedia List of 3D Modeling Software](https://en.wikipedia.org/wiki/List_of_3D_modeling_software).